Girls To Grow

 2. Practice Bible memory verses together.

 If your child is learning verses for school or church, take a couple of minutes after a particular meal or at another designated time to have them say the verse to you.
-You could also write them on 3×5 cards to practice while you’re waiting for an appointment or something else to start.
+You could also write the words on 3×5 cards to practice while you’re waiting for an appointment or some other event to start.
 Or keep verse cards in the car and use travel time to practice.

 3. Have a scheduled family devotional time.